StandAlone0/MigrationWithCompose/README.md

 ## 1.Preparing environment for working with multiplatform
 ### 1.1 Migrating from kapt to KSP
 To make Room able to work on both platforms we need ksp to be integrated in our project.
 To read more about setting up KSP, visit [official site](https://kotlinlang.org/docs/ksp-quickstart.html#create-a-processor-of-your-own)
+> [!WARNING]
-> [!IMPORTANT] When working with Kotlin 1.9.*, setup process differs a little from version 2.0.0 +.
+> When working with Kotlin 1.9.*, setup process differs a little from version 2.0.0 +.
 Changes described in the link above

 1. In `libs.versions.toml` add KSP plugin dependency and make sure that ksp version complies with Kotlin version
    ```toml